Two global initiatives launch side-by-side and call for youth-led innovative solutions to improve education, employment and civic engagement

 - If selected, can commit to attend mentoring and incubation through the UNDP's springboard programme that could last in December 2020 to implement or scale your business.

-We welcome applications from University Finalists, women leaders, entrepreneurs, young people living with disability and other vulnerable young people aged between 18-35 years and youth working on projects in sustainable development and social innovations particularly in the following 4 main areas:
+We welcome applications from University Finalists, women leaders, entrepreneurs, young people living with disability and other vulnerable young people aged between 18-35 years and youth working on projects in sustainable development and social innovations particularly in the above mentioned areas.

 - Quality of proposal